What Are the Distracted Driving Laws in Georgia?

 The holiday season is upon us and it's the time when more people are driving on the roadways than at any other time of the year.
-With this in mind, we wanted to remind everyone to drive safe and drive free of distractions which are the leading causes to serious motor vehicle accidents.
+With this in mind, we wanted to remind everyone to drive safe and drive free of distractions which are the leading causes of serious motor vehicle accidents.

-First, under O.C.G.A. § 40-6-241(a)(1):
+Under O.C.G.A. § 40-6-241(a)(1):

 “Stand-alone electronic device” means any device other than a wireless telephone or wireless communication device which stores audio or video data files to be retrieved on demand by a user.

-Second, under O.C.G.A. § 40-6-241(a)(3):
+Under O.C.G.A. § 40-6-241(a)(3):

 The presences of these items in the car are not forbidden nor is the use of these items by passengers forbidden.
 The law strictly focuses on the use of these items by the driver of a vehicle.

-What is illegal under Georgia's Distracted Driver Laws?
+What Is Illegal Under Georgia's Distracted Driver Laws?

-- It has long been the law that regardless of whether a cell phone or other device is used, any action taken by the driver that distracts them from the safe operation of the vehicle is a violation of Georgia law.
+It has long been a violation of Georgia law that (regardless of whether a cell phone or other device is used) any action taken by the driver that distracts them from the safe operation of the vehicle.
 A driver of a vehicle is required at all times to use “due care under the circumstances of operating a motor vehicle” while driving.

-- Under Georgia's “Hands Free” Law, basically forbids the driver of a vehicle from the use of any wireless, computer, electronic or mobile device that's use causes or can cause a distraction of the driver from the safe operation of a vehicle.
+Under Georgia's “Hands-Free” Law, basically forbids the driver of a vehicle from the use of any wireless, computer, electronic or mobile device that's use causes or can cause a distraction of the driver from the safe operation of a vehicle.
 The mere act of holding a cell phone while the vehicle is in operation, or any of the devices defined above, is a violation of this law.

 Furthermore, DO NOT search the internet, watch a video, or use these devices at any time while in the operation of a vehicle.
 Even while sitting still at a red light, it is unlawful.